search

 (1:00 AM – 3:00 PM) (*)

-At Exness, you can trade all major and minor currency pairs with leverage of up to 2,000:1.
-To provide our clients with a favorable trading environment, Exness has set the maximum leverage at 2,000:1, allowing you to aim for significant profits with a small amount of margin.
+At Exness, you can trade all major and minor currency pairs with leverage of up to 2,000x.
+To create a trading environment that benefits our clients, Exness has set the maximum leverage at 2,000x, allowing you to aim for significant profits with a small amount of margin.

 Please note that a fixed leverage of 200x applies to all exotic currency pairs.
 Even with 200x leverage, you can trade with significantly lower margin requirements compared to standard trading, so please rest assured.
 At Exness, even beginners can start trading FX currency pairs with confidence, even with a small amount of capital.